actris-cloudnet/dataportal-docs/api/data-portal.md

 ### `GET /api/files/UUID` → `File`

-Fetch metadata for a single data object using its UUID (Universal Unique IDentifier).
+Fetch metadata for a single data object using its UUID (Universal Unique Identifier).
 All the data objects downloaded from the data portal are associated with a UUID, which can be found in the data object's global attribute `file_uuid`.
 To view the global attributes of a NetCDF file, one may use `ncdump -h file.nc`.